justeattakeaway/JustSaying/README.md

 The URL of the queue from which messages are to be received.

 #### MaxNumberOfMessages
-JustSaying will vary this value depending on the number of CPU cores available and throttling configuration.
+JustSaying will vary this value depending on the number of CPU cores available and throttling configuration (via the `Throttled` class).

 #### WaitTimeSeconds
 JustSaying sets this to 20.

 #### AttributeNames
-JustSaying will only set ApproximateReceiveCount for this parameter.
+JustSaying will set ApproximateReceiveCount for this parameter.

 The response from the API is an object with a single `Messages` property (documented [here](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_Message.html)).
 The JSON format of each message therein is described [here](https://docs.aws.amazon.com/sns/latest/dg/sns-sqs-as-subscriber.html) and [here](https://docs.aws.amazon.com/sns/latest/dg/sns-message-and-json-formats.html#http-notification-json).